flatmapit/hl7-view/README.md

   - **Archives**: ZIP
   - **Medical**: DICOM, HL7-SCP-ECG
 - View documents in a modal overlay (images, PDFs, HTML, XML, audio, video)
+- Full-screen overlay view for parsed results showing all segments and fields at once
 - Download extracted documents
 - Copy segments and individual fields to clipboard
-- Download HL7 message for use with HL7 Spy
 - Load sample HL7 message for testing
 - **Privacy**: All processing happens locally in your browser - your data never leaves your device